 Unesco city of film

-4th Forum of UNESCO Creative Cities of Film – “Highlighting The Role of Women in Media”
+5th International Forum of UNESCO Creative Cities of Film – “Sustainability and Eco-practices in Film and Creative Industries”

 BITOLA